 Bankside Power Station, 25 Sumner Street, Bankside, London, SE1 9TG

-Tube: Blackfriars Station
+Tube: Blackfriars Underground Station

 Tate Modern is London's most visited and innovative gallery - housed in a former power station, the space itself is as much as an attraction as its collections and exhibitions.
 The journey there can be an adventure in itself: take the tube to Blackfriars, cross the river on the 'Blade of Light' Millennium Bridge and admire the startling contrast between historic St Paul's Cathedral and this uber modern art gallery.
 The interior is a glorious, unpretentious playground of modern art, as appealing to children and amateurs as it is to adults and art experts.
 Permanent collections includes works by Bacon, Matisse, Rothko and Andy Warhol as well as the best of contemporary British art.

-Events at Tate Modern
+Events at The Shard

 IN THIS ARTICLE